John Robertson (footballer, born 1964): Inverness Caledonian Thistle (first spell)

 Whilst playing for Livingston, Robertson became involved in the coaching side of the game.
 He left the club in season 2002–03 to become manager of Inverness Caledonian Thistle where he guided the Highland team to the SPL for the first time in their history.

 Heart of Midlothian manager

 In November 2004 he returned to Hearts as head coach and despite two cup semi-finals and a good season in Europe as well as finishing fifth in the league, he was sacked in May 2005.

-Ross County
+Ross County and Livingston

 Robertson was appointed manager of Scottish First Division team Ross County in June 2005, but left by mutual consent after four months.
 He was then appointed manager of Livingston in February 2006, but was sacked in April 2007 after finishing sixth in the First Division.

 Derry City

 Robertson was appointed by League of Ireland side Derry City in July 2007.
 He took club out of the relegation battle to a safe mid table position and also won the FAI League Cup and qualified for the Setanta Cup before being dismissed by the new chairman and board of directors at Derry, and replaced by former Derry boss Stephen Kenny.
 In 2009, Robertson coached strikers at Scottish Premier League clubs Dundee United and Kilmarnock.
 In March 2010, Robertson helped coach the strikers at Hearts on a non-contract basis.